Austin-Faulkner/Discrete-Time_Event_Simulator_OSs/README.md

 # CPU Scheduling Mechanics in Operating Systems

 "The objective of multiprogramming is to have some process running at all times, to maximize CPU utilization. [...]
 A process is exectured until it must wait, typically for the completion of some I/O request. [...]
-When on process has to wait, the operating system (OS) takes the CPU away from the process and gives the CPU to another process. [...]
+When one process has to wait, the operating system (OS) takes the CPU away from the process and gives the CPU to another process. [...]
 On a multicore system, this concept of keeping the system busy is extended to all processing cores on the system.

 Scheduling of this kind is a fundamental OS function.
 Almost all computer resources are scheduled before use."

-Operating System Concepts 10th Edition, Seilberschatz, et al.
+"Operating System Concepts", 10th Ed., Sillberschatz, et al.

 # Running This Program